Concrete: Prestressed

 better distributing the stresses in the structure to make optimal use of the reinforcement.
 For example, a horizontal beam tends to sag.
 Prestressed reinforcement along the bottom of the beam counteracts this.

-In pre-tensioned concrete, the prestressing is achieved by using steel or polymer tendons or bars that are subjected to a tensile force prior to casting, or for post-tensioned concrete, after casting.
+In pre-tensioned concrete, the prestressing is achieved by using steel or polymer tendons or bars that are subjected to a tensile force before casting, or for post-tensioned concrete, after casting.

-There are two different systems being used:
+Two different systems are being used: